eProsima/Fast-DDS-monitor/docs/rst/user_manual/layout.rst

 To create a new chart use the button *ApplicationMenu->Edit->DisplayNewData*.
 This button will create a new *Chartbox* where new series could be added, removed or modified.

-For further information about how to create a chart refer to the section :ref:`chart_panel`.

 .. todo::
     Include a screenshot.

+For further information about how to create a chart refer to the section :ref:`chart_panel`.

 .. _chartbox_layout:

 Chartbox
 --------
-This windows in the central panel store some *series* or *data configurations* to show a specific data type for one or several entities in a time interval and with different accumulative processes.
+These windows in the central panel store some *series* or *data configurations* to show a specific data type for one or several entities in a time interval and with different accumulative processes.

 These Chartbox could be moved along the main window.